f-ernanda/travel-planner/README.md

 These documents were written to demonstrate reasoning, trade-offs, and planning skills during the interview process.

-They should be read as design and thought exercises, not as an active or future development plan.

 ## 🎯 What I learned

 Working on this project helped me consolidate my approach to technical challenges under real-world constraints.

 In particular, I learned a lot about:

 - Translating open-ended requirements into a structured solution
 - Balancing implementation with documentation
 - Making architectural decisions explicit, even when they are speculative